idaholab/LOGOS/README.md

-# Logos or SR2HM: Safety, Risk, Reliability and Health Management Toolkit
+# Logos: Operation Optimization Toolkit
-The Raven Plugin for: Risk-Informed Asset Management, and Plant Health Management
+The Raven Plugin for: SSC replacement optimization and maintenance optimization

-## Optimization Package for Capital Investments
+## Optimization for Capital Investments

 ### Problems that can be solved by this package:
 - Deterministic Capital Budgeting